-At La-Z-Boy Home Furnishings & Décor, we help thousands of customers furnish their homes each year.
-We’ve noticed many people have concerns about fabric pilling and keeping their furniture looking brand new.
+At La-Z-Boy Home Furnishings & Décor, we’ve noticed many people have concerns about fabric pilling and want to keep their furniture looking brand new.

 They want to know what fabric pilling is, why it occurs, and the best methods for treating and preventing it.

-In this article, we take an in-depth look at what causes fabric pilling along with what you can do to treat and prevent it.
+In this article and video, we take an in-depth look at what causes fabric pilling along with what you can do to treat and prevent it.

 What Causes Fabric Pilling?

 When fabric fibers become loose, they move around when we sit or brush up against them.
 The friction from people rubbing up against the fabric causes loose fibers to twist together into small balls.

 Your laundry machine also causes friction.
 This is why you’ll see fabric pills on towels, t-shirts, and sweaters.

 Pilling is completely normal and will go away once the excess loose fibers are gone.
 It doesn’t affect the durability or functionality of the fabric.
 Plus, it’s easily removable with a pill shaver.

 How to Treat Fabric Pilling

 A battery-operated pill shaver is the quickest and cheapest way to treat pills.
 The Conair Fabric Defuzzer is on Amazon and has 4.5 stars with over 5,000 customer reviews.